Chronicon universale usque ad annum 741: Manuscripts

 None of the copies is the autograph and all include changes introduced to the text between 801 and 814.
 Three of the manuscripts contain the whole chronicle, while the other three contain only parts.
 All but the Brussels manuscript incorporate the Chronicon (or part of it) into Bede's Reckoning of Time (of which his Chronica maiora is an integral part).
 The Besançon and Leiden copies have been called a "first edition" and the Munich copy a "second edition", since it was expanded with further additions.
 The Munich text, although twice as long, does not extend beyond 741.
 It introduces the Chronicon section with the rubric INCIPIT LIBER CHRONICORUM EX DIUERSIS OPUSCULIS AUCTORUM COLLECTA IN UNUM ('[here] begins the book of the chronicles [taken] from the diverse works of authors collected in one').

 The Würzburg manuscript contains a copy of Bede's Reckoning with only a part of the prologue lifted from the Chronicon universale.
 The Paris manuscript likewise contains only Bede's text embellished by borrowings from the Chronicon in the prologue and final section covering the sixth age.
 Neither contains any post-725 material.
-The Brussels manuscript is a collection of extracts copied by Corneille-François de Nélis in 1783, including a selection of the Chronicon universale from 710 to 741 and its continuation down to 811, the Annales Maximiniani.
+The Brussels manuscript is a collection of extracts copied by Corneille-François de Nélis in 1783, including a selection of the Chronicon universale from 710 to 741 and its continuation down to 811, known as the Annales Maximiniani – named after the Saint Maximin's Abbey in Trier where the original, now lost manuscript was kept and examined by Alexandre Wiltheim (1604–1684), who made the initial copies, later used by Nélis.